 High; can tolerate moderate amounts of salt wind without significant injury.

 Moderate; generally requires moist soils, but tolerant of short periods of drought once established.

 Showy, about 3/4" wide; usually closing by midafternoon.

 Wildlife and Ecology:

 Provides food for birds.
 Nectar plant for nessus sphinx (Amphion floridensis), tantalus sphinx (Aellopus tantalus) and tersa sphinx (Xylophanes tersa) moths.

 Can be grown from seed.

 Skyblue clustervine is widely planted outside of its historic range and is escaping from cultivation.
-Also, it can be fairly aggressive in cultivation.
+In the right conditions it can be fairly aggressive.
 It is listed as endangered by the State of Florida.
-Taxonomy: also spelled J. pentantha.
+Taxonomy: J. pentantha

 is an orthographic variant.
 See also the Florida Wildflower Foundation's Flower Friday